quixio/quix-streams/mac-m1-m2-install.md

 # Installing on Quix Streams on a M1/M2 Mac:

-Rosetta amd64 emulation is currently required for Apple silicon (M1 and M2-based) Macs
+We are working very hard to support Apple silicon (M1 and M2-based) Macs natively.

 To install Quix Streams on M1/M2 Macs, follow these steps: